 - Overdraft/NSF fee: This fee is for unexpected automatic payments or bounced checks that may pop up when you transition from one account to the next.
 It may be anywhere from $27 to $35.

-- Stop payment fee: Stop banks and credit unions charge a stop payment fee of $30 to $36 if you stop an outstanding check from clearing as you’re switching bank accounts.
+- Stop payment fee: Some banks and credit unions charge a stop payment fee of $30 to $36 if you stop an outstanding check from clearing as you’re switching bank accounts.

 - Monthly maintenance fee: You may face a monthly maintenance fee of $2 to $16 if you keep your old account open and its balance drops below the minimum daily requirement.